 Clinical Guideline Recommendations Cillical Guideline Methylphenidate may be considered if modafinil is insufficient and sodium oxybate is not recommended.
-The short-acting effect of methylphenidate is of interest when modafinil needs to be supplemented at a specific time of the day, or in situations where maximum alertness is required. · Cataplexy • First-line pharmacological treatment of cataplexy is sodium oxybate at a starting dose of 4.5 g/night divided into two equal doses of 2.25 g/night.
+The short-acting effect of methylphenidate is of interest when modafinil needs to be supplemented at a specific time of the day, or in situations where maximum alertness is required. , ' Cataplexy • First-line pharmacological treatment of cataplexy is sodium oxybate at a starting dose of 4.5 g/night divided into two equal doses of 2.25 g/night.
 The dose may be increased to a maximum of 9 g/night, divided into two equal doses of 4.5 g/night, by increments of 1.5 g at two-week intervals.
 Adverse effects may limit the dose, and require slower titration and the optimal response on excessive daytime sleepiness may take up to 12 weeks.
 Antidepressants are recommended as second-line pharmacological treatment.
 Tricyclic antidepressants, particularly clomipramine (10 to 75 mg), are potent anticataplectic drugs; however, anticholinergic adverse effects are common.
 Selective serotonin reuptake inhibitors are slightly less active but have fewer adverse effects.
 Venlafaxine is widely used but clinical evidence supporting its use is limited.
 Reboxetine and atomoxetine, also lack published clinical evidence.
 Given the efficacy of sodium oxybate and antidepressants, the place for other compounds is fairly limited.
 There is no accepted behavioral treatment of cataplexy.
 Poor sleep Sodium oxybate appears to be the most appropriate to treat poor sleep.
-Page disconnection and the properties are such a effective in Benzodiazepine or non-benzodiazepine hypnotics may be effective in consolidating nocturnal sleep, but objective evidence is lacking over intermediate- or long-term follow-up.
-The improvement in poor sleep reported by some patients once established on modafinil is noteworthy. · Obstructive sleep apnea/hypopnea syndrome (OSAHS), periodic limb movements in sleep (PLMS), neuropsychiatric symptoms OSAHS should be similarly in narcoleptic patients and general population, although continuous positive airway pressure does not improve excessive daytime sleepiness in most narcolepsy subjects.
+Deprediction or per handed appropriate by prediction in the second of the second or per handed appropriate by prediction in the second or per handed appropriate by prediction in the second or per handed appropriate by predictions in the second or per handed ap Benzodiazepine or non-benzodiazepine hypnotics may be effective in consolidating nocturnal sleep, but objective evidence is lacking over intermediate- or long-term follow-up.
+The improvement in poor sleep reported by some patients once established on modafinil is noteworthy.
+Obstructive sleep apnea/hypopnea syndrome (OSAHS), periodic limb movements in sleep (PLMS), neuropsychiatric symptoms OSAHS should be similarly in narcoleptic patients and general population, although continuous positive airway pressure does not improve excessive daytime sleepiness in most narcolepsy subjects.
 There is usually no need to treat PLMS in narcoleptic patients.
-Antide appearance and results the appearance in the property of the prop Antidepressants and psychotherapy should be used in depressed American Academy of narcoleptic patients as in non-narcoleptic depressed patients.
-Weight reduction Sleep Medicine: Successful dietary weight loss may improve the apnea-hypopnea index in Clinical Guideline for obese obstructive sleep apnea (OSA) patients. the Evaluation, Dietary weight loss should be combined with a primary treatment for OSA.
-Management and Bariatric surgery may be adjunctive in the treatment of OSA in obese Long-term Care of patients.
-Obstructive Sleep Apnea in Adults (2009) Pharmacologic agents (2009) Modafinil is recommended for the treatment of residual excessive daytime
+Antidepressants and psychotherapy should be used in depressed narcoleptic patients as in non-narcoleptic depressed patients.
+American Academy of Weight reduction Sleep Medicine: Successful dietary weight loss may improve the apnea-hypopnea index in Clinical Guideline for obese obstructive sleep apnea (OSA) patients. the Evaluation, Management and Dietary weight loss should be combined with a primary treatment for OSA.
+Designation of the primary treatment of OSA in places.
+Long-term Care of Bariatric surgery may be adjunctive in the treatment of OSA in obese patients.
+Obstructive Sleep patients.
+Apnea in Adults Pharmacologic agents (2009) 25 Modafinil is recommended for the treatment of residual excessive daytime